REMOVING BARRIERS – Aaron & Ryan’s Story

 Palm Beach Country, Florida

-When we first learned about Marelyn Salgado, she needed financial assistance.
-Her twin boys, Aaron and Ryan, were both diagnosed with sickle cell disease and scheduled to receive a bone marrow transplant.
+When we first learned about Marelyn and her two boys, they needed financial assistance.
+The twins, Aaron and Ryan, were both diagnosed with sickle cell disease and scheduled to receive a bone marrow transplant.

 But when we met, we discovered that this was their second transplant.
 The boys had already received a stem cell transplant from their mom last year.
 Due to complications, they needed another one.